umasivakumar232/Kickstarter-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/85518330/122445912-ad3d7800-cf67-11eb-9540-9e780ab2b6a3.png)

-### What are two conclusions you can draw about the Outcomes based on Launch Date?
+### Two conclusions that can be drawn from the Outcomes based on Launch Date

 - Theater campaigns launched May through July have a higher success rate
 - End of the year is a bad time to launch campaigns for theaters/plays